apwarren/5443-Spatial-DB-Warren/Assignments/P04.2/README.md

 #
 #### Description:
-This code updates the progress from [P04.1](https://github.com/apwarren/5443-Spatial-DB-Warren/tree/master/Assignments/P04.1) and includes the implementation of creating tables that will be need for the battleship game.
+This code updates the progress from [P04.1](https://github.com/apwarren/5443-Spatial-DB-Warren/tree/master/Assignments/P04.1) and includes the implementation of creating tables that will be needed for the battleship game.
 The tables that are implemented in for this project are:
 |   #   | Table Name | Description |
 | :---: | ----------- | ---------------------- |